 Yom HaShoah, also known as Holocaust Remembrance Day, occurs on the 27th of the Hebrew month of Nisan, the anniversary of the start of the Warsaw Ghetto Uprising.

-This year, it will be observed from Wednesday night April 27 through to Thursday night April 28.
+This year, it will be observed from Monday night April 17 through Tuesday night April 18.

 The word “Shoah” means “catastrophe” or “devastation” in Hebrew, and it refers, of course, to the atrocities that were committed against the Jewish people during World War II.
 On this day we remember the victims who were murdered in previously unimaginable ways.
 The English word, “holocaust” derives from Greek meaning “sacrifice by fire.”

 The Holocaust was the largest manifestation of antisemitism and murder in recent history, if not for all time.
 We must take the time over these 24 hours to reflect on the forced labor, the starvation, the humiliation, and the torture, the freezing conditions, and of course, the attempted extermination of the Jewish people.

 In Israel there is a state ceremony that is held in the “Warsaw Ghetto Square” at Yad Vashem — The World Holocaust Remembrance Center in Jerusalem — on the night of Yom HaShoah.
 During the day, ceremonies take place on military bases, in schools, and community centers.
 Places of entertainment are generally closed, especially for the first twelve hours of Yom HaShoah.